SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 - Block peds from entering the "writhe" state and consequently dying
 - Blocks peds from entering the "hurt" state when shot while standing and consequently dying (or entering writhe)
     - Should be enabled in tandem with "DisableWritheWhenInjured", makes shootouts last much longer
+- Allows enemies that hit the ped's weapon (or hands) to disarm the ped
 - Allow mission peds to be damaged by other entities' and not only the player
 - Make (most) sitting peds behave normally when shot, instead of dying instantly
 - Disable dead peds from jumping out of the vehicle they are in